Oceane-Boulesnane-Guengant/Risk_maps_Acacia_SA/README.md

 South Africa Quarter Degree Share (QDS)
 South Africa Boundary

 ### CODE ###

-- 01_prepa_metrics_within_sp.R
+#### 01_prepa_metrics_within_sp.R

-##### Objective
-Aggregate the impact score per Acacia species (within species) according to different metrics (maximum, sum of maximum per mechanisms, the mean and the weighted mean).
+- __Objective__: Aggregate the impact score per Acacia species (within species) according to different metrics (maximum, sum of maximum per mechanisms, the mean and the weighted mean).
 Rank species according to their importance of impact per metric

-##### OUTCOME
-Two dataframe used in "code/02_for_prepa_across_sp.R"
+- __Outcome__ : Two dataframe used in "code/02_for_prepa_across_sp.R"
-	eicat_within_sp: Impact score values per species according to the different aggregation approaches
+	- eicat_within_sp: Impact score values per species according to the different aggregation approaches
-	sp_rangs: Rang of each species according to the different aggregation approaches
+	- sp_rangs: Rang of each species according to the different aggregation approaches

 Additionaly, two other data (eicat_within_sp and sp_rangs are extracted to produce Table 4 in the main text)

-- 02_for_prepa_across_sp.R
+#### 02_for_prepa_across_sp.R

-##### Objective
-Preparation of the distribution data of Acacia alien species in South Africa.
+- __Objective__: Preparation of the distribution data of Acacia alien species in South Africa.
 Raw data of Acacia occurrence came from Botella et al., 2022 (https://doi.org/10.5281/zenodo.7679106), and have been previously modified on QGIS (version 3.34.2) to include QDS information only and filter for South African records

-##### Outcome
+- __Outcome__ :
-Tree dataframe with:
+	- Tree dataframe with:
-	data.distrib: QDS ID for each Acacia species
+		- data.distrib: QDS ID for each Acacia species
-	eicat_within_sp: Overall impact score per species according to the metric used
+		- eicat_within_sp: Overall impact score per species according to the metric used
-	name_across: Names of the metrics (for the function)
+		- name_across: Names of the metrics (for the function)

-One function:
+	- One function:
-	first_agre: Function to calculate the impact score across species
+		- first_agre: Function to calculate the impact score across species

-- 03_prepa_metrics_across_sp.R
+#### 03_prepa_metrics_across_sp.R

-##### Objective
-Assign for each QDS (per grid cell) the species richness and the impact score according to the metric used.
+- __Objective__: Assign for each QDS (per grid cell) the species richness and the impact score according to the metric used.
 This is directly used to create risk maps and species richness maps

-##### Outcome
+- __Outcome__ :
-Two dataframe:
+	- Two dataframe:
-	impact_data_qds: Impact values per grid cell (QDS)
+		- impact_data_qds: Impact values per grid cell (QDS)
-	SR: Species richness per grid cell (QDS)
+		- SR: Species richness per grid cell (QDS)

 The data are extracted to create the risk maps and species richness map on QGIS

-- 04_visualised_risk_maps.R
+#### 04_visualised_risk_maps.R

-##### Objective
-Visualisation in R of the species richness maps and risk maps according to the aggregated impact score.
+- __Objective__: Visualisation in R of the species richness maps and risk maps according to the aggregated impact score.
 The final risk maps in the main text was produced with QGIS (version 3.34.2)

-##### Outcome
-Species richness maps and Risk maps of the six different approaches
+- __Outcome__ : Species richness maps and Risk maps of the six different approaches

--  05_Graph_metric_across_species.R
+####  05_Graph_metric_across_species.R

-##### Objective
-Visualisation of distribution values of each approches and calculation of the correlation between the different approaches
+- __Objective__: Visualisation of distribution values of each approches and calculation of the correlation between the different approaches

-##### Outcome
+- __Outcome__ :
-	Density plot for each approaches and the species richness Correlation values and plot for each approaches
+	- Density plot for each approaches and the species richness
+	- Correlation values and plot for each approaches

 ### OUTCOME ###
 The different data present in the outcome file provide from the different R scripts presented above:

 - max_mean_sum_per_sp.csv:

 Impact score per species for each aggregation approaches.
 Have been used to produce Table 4 in the main text
 Produce in 01_prepa_metrics_within_sp.R

 - rang_sp_metrics.csv:

 Rang of each species according to the different aggregation approaches.
-Have been used to produce Table 4 in the main text.
+Have been used to produce Table 4 in the main text
 Produce in 01_prepa_metrics_within_sp.R

 - species_richness_R_data_SIG.csv:

 Species richness of Acacia per grid cell (QDS) in South Africa.
 Have been used to create the risk maps and species richness map on QGIS
 Produce in 03_prepa_metrics_across_sp.R

 - metric_QDS_R_data_SIG.csv

 Impact values per grid cell (QDS) for each aggregation approaches.
 Have been used to create the risk maps and species richness map on QGIS (Figure 3 and 4 on the main text)
 Produce in 03_prepa_metrics_across_sp.R